Last updated May 8, 2020 at 4:30 pm

 Retail Stores including curb-side pickup and online fulfilment

-Closed: all corporately-owned retail stores in Calgary, except those offering curb-side pickup, which until further notice are:
+Closed: all corporately-owned retail stores, except those offering curb-side pickup, which until further notice are:

 See our analysis here.